 - 1. Specimens Collected Within 36 Hours of Age (initial specimens only)

 - 2. Specimens Received at Lab Within 48 Hours of Collection

 - 3. Unsuitable Specimens: Specimens submitted that were unsuitable for testing

 - Unsuitable Specimens (Non-NICU): Non-NICU specimens submitted that were unsuitable for testing

-- Incomplete Blood Collection Form (Missing Data): Blood collection forms submitted with missing and/or incorrect required data fields.
-Required data fields are as follows:
+- 5. Incomplete Blood Collection Form (Missing Data): Blood collection forms submitted with missing and/or incorrect required data fields.
+Data fields analyzed for this metric are as follows:

 - Date of Birth

 - Time of Birth (military time)

 - Date of Specimen

 - Time of Collection (military time)

 - Birth Weight (grams)

 - Gestational Age (weeks/days)

 - Sex

 - Birth Order

 - Medical Record Number

 - Zip Code (under mother's address)

 - Mother's Date of Birth